Will Rose Community Foundation staff discuss ideas before submission?

-We will mail you an award letter and a "General Grant Terms, Conditions and Understandings" agreement.
-This outlines the payment schedule and other pertinent details and requirements.
+We will email you an award letter and a "General Grant Terms, Conditions and Understandings" agreement.
+This outlines the payment and reporting schedule as well as other pertinent details and requirements.

 Will I need to turn in reports?

 If you are awarded a grant, we require a final status report one month following the end of the grant period.
-Interim reports may also be required; all reporting requirements are outlined in the grant agreement.
+Interim reports may also be required.
+All reporting requirements are outlined in the grant agreement.
 Organizations whose applications were in process before September 24, 2013 should contact their program officer for reporting instructions.
 Otherwise, organizations are required to submit all reports using the online system.